danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 Do have in mind that the `chunk size` and `chunk overlap` values are **NOT** in **tokens**, but in **characters**, since [R2R](https://r2r-docs.sciphi.ai/introduction) makes use of `unstructured` and `RecursiveCharacterTextSplitter` for data ingestion.

+The reason why I use 1536 tokens when generating with `deepseek-r1:7b` is because of its `thinking` stage.
+It generates redundant information so one needs to ensure the model has enough tokens available to generate the full response.

 #### Experiments

 | Test ID | Top-K | Max Tokens | Chunk Size | Chunk Overlap | Chat Model                 | Temp. | Description                                                    |